LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/more-forloops/README.md

 But the second way is "worse", because it is less efficient.
 Do you remember why?
 The reason is that the code inside the condition gets executed every time around, and so we end up calling the `strlen` function a bunch of times, while the first `for-loop` only needs to call `strlen` once.

 This explanation probably makes sense in a vague way, but nevertheless, you might still feel a little hazy on the details.
-The normal syntax for `for-loop`s is already very dense and cryptic, so if you are like me, you probably just memorized
+The normal syntax for `for-loops` is already very dense and cryptic, so if you are like me, you probably just memorized
 ```c
 for (int i = 0; i < someAmount; i++)
 ```